Country of Origin: South America

 The Blue and Gold Macaw (Ara ararauna ) while a very popular pet in Australia, is an expensive one as well.
-They are very colorful, large birds with a big personality and ready to interact you on a moment’s notice.
+They are very colourful, large birds with a big personality and ready to interact with you on a moment’s notice.

-The Blue and Gold Macaw is a brilliantly colored bird with a green forehead and green tipped wing feathers.
+The Blue and Gold Macaw is a brilliantly coloured bird with a green forehead and green tipped wing feathers.
 Their neck, back, tail, and wings are brilliant blue.
-The underside of the tail is olive yellow and the chest and underside of the wings and belly are a bright golden yellow.
-They have large gray-black beaks, black throats and display white patches of skin around their eyes and face.
+The underside of the tail is olive-yellow and the chest and underside of the wings and belly are a bright golden yellow.
+They have large grey-black beaks, black throats and display white patches of skin around their eyes and face.
 Their claws are grey.
 The Blue and Gold Macaw eyes start out black but turn yellow over a period of time.

 This bird is a highly social one, making it a popular pet.
 In the wild, these Macaws are typically found in pairs or family groups, making them a bit more social than other species of macaws, who primarily stick to their mates.

 Most Blue and Gold Macaws use body language to communicate and enjoy learning new things.
 They love puzzles of all kinds and any other games that stimulate their minds and challenge them to figure out something new.

 Blue and Gold Macaws are active birds and need daily exercise.
 2-3 hours a day minimum should be provided for playtime outside of their cage.
 Macaws need to be bathing regularly; between 3-7 times a month, depending on the season to keep their skin and feathers looking good.